Amswho/projects/Tmu_Java/README.md

 # TMUberService System

 A Java-based simulation of a ride-sharing and delivery service similar to Uber.
 This system includes user and driver management, service request handling (Rides and Deliveries), and user interface functionality.
+This was a course project.

 ## Project Structure